-NJCAA rankings include women's volleyball, men's and women's soccer and football
+NJCAA Rankings Include Women's Volleyball, Men's and Women's Soccer and Football

 DII Men's Soccer

-CCBC Essex (MD) claimed the No. 1 spot in the NJCAA DII Men's Soccer poll, moving Pima (AZ) up to No. 2.
-Pearl River (MS) and Mississippi Gulf Coast earned spots on the board at No. 13 and No. 14, respectively.
+CCBC Essex (MD) claimed the No. 1 spot once again in the latest NJCAA DII Men's Soccer poll, to keep Pima (AZ) at No. 2.
+Prairie State (IL) and Parkland (IL) inched into the top-five, while Mineral Area (MO) cracked into the top-20.

 DIII Women's Soccer